-The main purpose of this section is to prove the Proposition \ref{prop N estimates 1}.
-The first step in this direction is to prove appropiate commutator estimates between $\N$ and the generator of the interaction dynamics, $\h_I(t)$.
+The main purpose of this section is to prove Proposition \ref{prop N estimates 1}.
+The first step in this direction is to prove appropriate commutator estimates between $\N$ and the generator of the interaction dynamics, $\h_I(t)$.
 The commutator estimates that we prove are contained in the upcoming Lemma.
 We recall that $R = |\Lambda| p_F^{d-1}$.

 \begin{lemma} [Commutator Estimates for $\N$] For all $\ell \geq 1 $ there exists a constant $C = C(\ell) >0$ such that:

 \begin{enumerate}

 \item For all $\Psi \in \F$ and $t \geq 0$ there holds